tcmchale/smoke-infections/README.md

 1) I was initially using a repository in the UMN Github but because I am going to be adding large files and may want to simulate something, I switched over to github.com.
 So I created a submodule from the UMN github.
 Thus my work is all in the submodule that you can follow from my main repository.
 2) In the data-cleaning file I was trying to create animations that would follow both covid and smoke exposure over time.
 But I have not gotten this code to work yet.
 3) In the shiny-script.R file, I have created a Shiny app just for visualization.
 This allows you to select cases or deaths and a month of the year.
 I will plan to add more data to this and a hoveron feature to see more data when hovering over each county in California.
+4) I have not yet put in any of the statistical analysis